• Skip to primary navigation

 Bite into one and enjoy the way crisp, buttery cookie shatters and melts in your mouth.
 The perfume of floral lemon zest supported with a hint of spice and sweet vanilla contrast beautifully with fruity jam.
 Wash it down with a glass of almond milk or a cup of tea and you'll be in cookie heaven.

 Bojon appétit!
-For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
-And if you make these gluten-free linzer cookies, I’d love to know.
+For more Bojon Gourmet in your life, follow along on Instagram, Facebook, YouTube, or Pinterest, purchase my award-winning gluten-free baking cookbook Alternative Baker, or subscribe to receive new posts via email.
+And if you make this gluten-free almond flour linzer cookie recipe, I’d love to know.
 Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.

 Gluten-Free Linzer Cookies with Almond Flour